raguay/ModalFileManager-NWjs/README.md

   - Alfred: Launch Afred Browser on the current cursor location
   - Move to Dir: Selected files are moved to the folder under the cursor in the same panel
   - iTerm: open the current cursor directory in iTerm2
+  - User Scripts: Create and run scripts from mfm.
 - Themes currently created and downloadable from GitHub:
   - Dracula Pro
   - Dracula "Buffy"